Knowing vs Doing

 This assessment process has been created as a way to calculate the level of engagement and therefore the extent of change readiness using these five themes as a framework to start with.
 We then break the responses down into a number of sub-themes that include practical, actionable strategies that can be applied quickly to address each one.
 This will then mean the reasons for disengagement can be fully understood and explored.

-The five themes and the change readiness assessment process have both been developed in collaboration with the UWE Psychological Sciences team in Bristol.
+The five themes and the Change Journey Navigator TM have both been developed in collaboration with the UWE Psychological Sciences team in Bristol.
 They combine the latest in behavioural research, along with our own experience of change in a wide range of different organisations and sectors – also building upon existing well-known change models (e.g. ADKAR, Kotter’s 8 Steps, McKinsey 7-S, Lewin, Kubler-Ross’ Change Curve and Nudge Theory).

 How do you calculate readiness for change?

-The easiest way to assess readiness for a change is to use a purpose built change readiness assessment such as this one here.
+The easiest way to assess readiness for a change is to use a purpose built tool.

 We see this approach as an essential part of any important change and complements the more traditional change management approaches typically used in organisations.
 It’s a way of measuring their effectiveness, so that approaches can be adjusted based on real data rather than instinct alone.